Aalto5G/yale/README.md

 # Technical details

-YaLe is currently implemented in Python.
-Either a recent version of Python 2 or a Python 3 works.
-This Python-based implementation may change in the future to be fully C-based.
-Currently, parsers are created with a domain specific language.
+YaLe was originally implemented in Python.
+Either a recent version of Python 2 or a Python 3 worked.
+However, this Python-based implementation was changed to be fully C-based.
+For the Python implementation and for the C implementation, parsers are created with a domain specific language.
 The Python interface is not intended to be used directly.
+The Python implementation is currently unsupported, and very likely contains lots of unfixed bugs.

 YaLe uses a deterministic state machine, parser state dependent, to implement maximal munch tokenizing.
 Backtracking is supported for cases where there may